-Unlike the other hospitals in this area, University Medical Center of El Paso is owned by the people of El Paso.
+Unlike the other hospitals in the El Paso area, University Medical Center of El Paso is owned by the people of El Paso.
 They are the city’s only not-for-profit, community hospital, which means their allegiances are to no one other than the people they serve.

 With an array of local artists, you can walk around downtown and enjoy the murals that represent our city.
-You can also enjoy classic films at the historical Plaza Theatre during the world’s largest classic film festival for ten days in August the festival offers classic, regional, and modern films both indoor and outdoor.
-You can also add to your itinerary the International Museum of art and the El Paso Museum of Art and explore the permanent and rotating collections on hand.
-With our unique border culture, you will be sure to see art all around.
+You can also enjoy classic films at the historic Plaza Theatre during the world’s largest classic film festival for ten days in August the festival offers classic, regional, and modern films both indoor and outdoor.

 El Paso has everything you need to pursue your interests and discover new passions.
 Come find the best life has to offer with sunny skies, friendly people, and a great career at University Medical Center of El Paso!